Ursula von der Leyen: Headed back to Brussels? | DW | 15.07.2019

 Moves, shakes and missteps

-After a career devoid of major controversy, von der Leyen's reptuation took a hit while at the Ministry of Defense, long considered a graveyard for promising German politicians.
+After a career devoid of major controversy, von der Leyen's reputation took a hit while at the Ministry of Defense, long considered a graveyard for promising German politicians.

 Germany's military, the Bundeswehr, is known for its outdated and defective equipment, ill-conceived arms projects and severe shortage of experts.
 Von der Leyen managed to use her public platform and political savvy to secure an increase in German defense spending — albeit one still well below NATO spending targets — and bolster German troops for the first time since the end of the Cold War.
 As a result, defense policy became a recognizable element of German foreign affairs during her tenure.